loggin-js/loggin-js/README.md

 ![](./.github/output-images/custom.png)

-Or even log to a file:
+You can also log to a file:

 ```js
 const logger = loggin.logger('file');